Freedom of association and collective bargaining

 Through If’s Supplier Code of Conduct, If ensures not to engage with suppliers or other counterparts who have substantially neglected their obligations to their business partners, employees, or the general public.
 In this way If also respects the rights of contingent workers in If’s operations.

 Hastings does not formally recognise any trade union for the purposes of collective consultation.
-Trade union membership is not, however, prohibited, and the company does not restrict union representation at a grievance or disciplinary meeting, should any colleague request it.
+Trade union membership is not, however, prohibited, and the company does not restrict union representation at a grievance or disciplinary meeting, should any employee request it.

 The HCF meets monthly and more often on an ad-hoc basis where required.
 The HCF representatives self-manage the forum with a supporting named contact within HR.
-The role, and activity, of the HCF is actively promoted across all colleague communication channels and via the HCF representative in each business area.
+The role, and activity, of the HCF is actively promoted across all employee communication channels and via the HCF representative in each business area.
 The HCF representatives communicate directly with their business area constituents, for example through a monthly update created by the HCF office holders which the individual representatives send to their constituents.
 In addition to this, the HCF has an online feedback form which constituents can complete if/when they have an issue which they would like to have discussed at an HCF meeting.

-Hastings Senior leaders personally attend HCF when they wish to consult on organisational change programmes within their business area.
+Hastings’ senior leaders personally attend HCF when they wish to consult on organisational change programmes within their business area.
 Hastings’ CEO and Group HR Director also periodically attend HCF and always participate in the HCF AGM.

-In addition to the HCF, colleagues can meet, discuss their views and voice their concerns through various channels such as the Inclusion Council, annual town hall events between senior leaders and employees, and employee surveys.
+In addition to the HCF, employees can meet, discuss their views and voice their concerns through various channels such as the Inclusion Council, annual town hall events between senior leaders and employees, and employee surveys.
 Employee surveys are conducted twice a year and in addition to employees being asked to rate their sentiment against set questions, Hastings offers and encourages the use of the free text feedback element within the survey.

-Each business area has a group of champions, comprised of employees who volunteer for the role alongside their full-time role, who work with leaders and colleagues in their areas to address issues and feedback raised in the employee survey.
+Each Hastings business area has a group of champions, comprised of employees who volunteer for the role alongside their full-time role, who work with leaders and colleagues in their areas to address issues and feedback raised in the employee survey.
 A ‘you said, we did’ summary of activity following Hastings employee survey is then shared with all employees as a result of remedial activity.

 Updated